milehighcoder/scheduler/README.md

 ## project description

 The goal of this project was to create a simple calendar application that allows a user to save work events for each hour of the day by modifying starter code.
 This app runs in a web browser and features dynamically updated HTML and CSS powered by jQuery.
 I utilized the [Moment.js](https://momentjs.com/) library to work with the date and time feature located in the Jumbotron.
-When a time block is in the 'past' it is assigned a color of gray.
-When a time block is in the 'present' it is assigned a color of red.
-When a time block is in the 'future' it is assigned a color of green.
+When a time block is in the 'past' it is assigned a color of dark gray.
+When a time block is in the 'present' it is assigned a color of light gray.
+When a time block is in the 'future' it is assigned a color of white.
 When a user refreshes the page, the input in a time block (if input exists) persists until the user clears it from the time block OR clears it in localStorage.

 ## challenge - local storage